Tel Arad

 Tel Arad (תל ערד) or Tell 'Arad (تل عراد) is an archaeological site consisting of a lower section and a tell or mound.
 It is located west of the Dead Sea, about 10 km west of the Israeli city of Arad in an area surrounded by mountain ridges which is known as the Arad Plain.
 The site is about 10.1 ha (25 acres) in size.

 The site comprises two parts: a Canaanite settlement on lower ground and a Judahite fortress and settlement on a hill.
 The Canaanite settlement was inhabited from the early 4th to the mid 3rd millennium BCE, while the Judahite habitation was established in the 10th century BCE and continued until 135 CE during the Bar Kokhba revolt.
 After a period of abandonment, the settlement was reinhabited in the 7th century CE during the Early Muslim period and was used for approximately two centuries.

 The lower and upper sites are part of the Tel Arad National Park, which has undertaken projects to restore the upper and lower sites and opened them to the public.
 Tel Arad has been excavated in the 20th and 21st centuries.

 Proposed identification

 It was first identified in modern literature in 1841 by Edward Robinson in his Biblical Researches in Palestine, on account of the similarity of the Arabic place name, Tell 'Arad, with the Arad in the Book of Joshua.

-Yoel Elitzur observes that although the site remained uninhabited for the last 1,100 years, the name has endured, preserved by nomads.
+Historical geographer Yoel Elitzur says that although the site remained uninhabited for the last 1,100 years, the name has endured, preserved by nomads.